jaiswalchitransh/Historical-Stock-and-Revenue-Data-Analysis/README.md

 5. Run the script in your Python environment.

 ## Usage
-To run the analysis and visualize the stock data, follow these steps:
+To run the analysis and visualize the stock and revenue data, follow these steps:

 1. Open the `analyzer.ipynb` Jupyter Notebook in your preferred environment.
 You can use Jupyter Notebook or JupyterLab for this purpose.